codr7/alisp/README.md

   10.(fibrec)
 [55]
 ```

-### quirks
-- Parens are used for calls, brackets for lists.
-- Infix calls are supported with `.` between first argument and call.
-- Lists are passed by reference.

 ### the stack
 aLisp exposes the stack to a greater extent than what in common among Lisps.